FOR IMMEDIATE RELEASE

 About The Well Project

-The Well Project is a non-profit organization whose mission is to change the course of the HIV/AIDS pandemic through a unique and comprehensive focus on women and girls.
-The Well Project leverages technology to improve health outcomes and increase quality of life for women and girls living with HIV by expanding access to HIV information and improving health literacy; providing community building and support; advocacy and capacity development; and advancing the research agenda.
+The Well Project is a non-profit organization whose mission is to change the course of the HIV/AIDS pandemic though a unique and comprehensive focus on women and girls.
+The Well Project envisions a world in which women living with or vulnerable to HIV have the information, support, and tools they need to advocate for their health and well-being and live a life free from stigma.
+The Well Project leverages technology to dramatically improve health outcomes and quality of life for women living with HIV.